Kirovez/nanotei/README.md

   **pvalue** - the probability that this insertion is real based on the number of reads supporting TEI and the genome coverage distribution (so 1 is absolutely OK and 0 - is bad TEI).

-  **isTEIregioIsOK** - it is always TRUE because nanotei is filtered out all the regions with too high coverage based on expectation from genome coverage distribution
+  **isTEIregioIsOK** - it is FALSE if the number of reads in the region flanking TEI is too high based on expectation from genome coverage distribution

   **TE_reads** - it shows the number of mapped sequences of clipped parts and insertion parts of the reads overlaped with TEs from bed file.